-What Is Cap Rate?
+What Is Cap Rate In Real Estate?

 How Does A Cap Rate Work?

-In essence, the cap rate formula offers a simple and practical way through which to analyze various real estate markets and rental properties – and serves as a useful tool if you’re considering investing.
-Equipped with it, you can make a more effective comparison of various real estate investment opportunities and make any purchases with greater confidence.
+In essence, the cap rate formula offers a simple and practical way to analyze various real estate markets and rental properties – and it serves as a useful tool if you’re considering investing.
+Equipped with cap rate, you can make a more effective comparison of real estate investment opportunities and make any purchases with greater confidence.

 Again, though – as a simplistic tool, cap rate should largely be considered a shorthand approach for computing the value of investing in specific properties.
-Due to its simplicity, investors typically use the cap rate formula to get a quick-hit sense of whether a property is worth a closer look.
+Due to the simplicity of the cap rate formula, investors typically use it to get a quick-hit sense of whether a property is worth a closer look.